Skip to content

 Please refer to “Tools configuration” for more information on making your configuration file if needed.

-Defining the variable
+Defining the Variable

 Go to your project (or group) Settings/CI/CD panel and search for the Variables section.